Elastica (album): Reception

+Plagiarism allegations

+Elastica were sued by Wire on the charge of stealing from "I Am The Fly" (1978) for the opening track "Line Up".
+They were also accused of lifting and transposing the guitar riff on "Connection" from Wire's "Three Girl Rhumba" (1977).
+The band was also sued by The Stranglers, who claimed that Elastica's single "Waking Up" borrowed heavily from "No More Heroes" (1977).

+Both lawsuits were settled out of court.

 Commercial performance

 Elastica hit number one on the UK Albums Chart, becoming, at the time, the fastest-selling debut since Oasis' Definitely Maybe the previous year.
 The record also did well in the US, climbing to a peak of number 66 on the Billboard 200 after 11 weeks on the chart.
 Two months after its release, it had sold over 59,000 units in the US according to Nielsen Soundscan.
 By the end of 1995 it had sold approximately 1 million copies worldwide according to Billboard.
 Around half of these sales were in America where it was certified as gold in December 1995.
 By April 2000, sales in the UK were estimated by the band's Deceptive label at 270,000 copies.

 Legacy

 In 2013, NME called it the 191st greatest album of all time.
 The album is included in the book 1001 Albums You Must Hear Before You Die.
 In 2014, American LGBT magazine Metro Weekly ranked the album at number 38 in its list of the "50 Best Alternative Albums of the 90s".
 In 2017, Pitchfork listed the album at number six in its list "The 50 Best Britpop Albums".